Security Information and Event Management (SIEM). What It Is and How It Works.

 How does SIEM work?

-SIEM tools’ mission is to collect and aggregate the log data that is generated throughout an organization’s technology infrastructure.
+Security Information and Event Management tools’ mission is to collect and aggregate the log data that is generated throughout an organization’s technology infrastructure.
 This includes host systems and applications, network and security devices – firewalls, antivirus filters.

-After this part, the SIEM software identifies and categorizes incidents and events, and then it analyzes them.
+After this part, the SIEM software identifies and categorizes incidents and security events, and then it analyzes them.
 Its objectives are to:

 provide reports on security-related incidents and events, such as successful and failed logins, malware activity, and other possibly malicious activities, and send alerts if analysis shows that an activity runs against predetermined rulesets and thus indicates a potential security issue.

-SIEM Capabilities
+SIEM Software Capabilities

 What can SIEM software do?